Artists

 We no longer need to introduce Dominique Visse, his musical eclecticism, his extraordinary personality.

-Dominique Visse joined the Maîtrise de Notre-Dame de Paris at the age of 11.
+He joined the Maîtrise de Notre-Dame de Paris at the age of 11.
 At the same time, he began studying organ and flute, which he completed at the Conservatoire national de Versailles.
-Passionate about medieval and Renaissance music, he met in 1976 the great pioneer of the counter tenor voice, Alfred Deller and became his student.
-He also worked with Nigel Rogers, René Jacobs and William Christie.
+Passionate about Medieval and Renaissance music, he met the great pioneer of the haute-contre voice Alfred Deller in 1976 and became his student.
+He also studied with Nigel Rogers, René Jacobs, and William Christie.

-In 1978, Dominique Visse founded the Ensemble Clément Janequin with whom he recorded a series of discs of French polyphonic songs from the Renaissance with Harmonia Mundi, which had become true references in this repertoire.
-The following year, he joined Les Arts Florissants as a singer and transcriber of the ensemble.
-Since then, Dominique Visse has become one of the most sought-after artists in the world of Baroque opera, collaborating with René Jacobs, Jean-Claude Malgoire, William Christie, Philippe Herreweghe, Ton Koopman, Alan Curtis, Nicholas MacGegan, Christophe Rousset, Robert King, Ivor Bolton, Harry Bicket, Emmanuelle Haïm and Vincent Dumestre ... on the stages of the world most prestigious Opera houses in Paris, Berlin, London, Cologne, Amsterdam, Lausanne, Tel Aviv, Houston, Barcelona, Brussels, Munich ... and at the Festivals of Glyndebourne, Aix-en-Provence, Innsbruck and Edinburgh.
+In 1978, Dominique Visse founded the Ensemble Clément Janequin, with which he recorded a series of albums of French Renaissance polyphonic songs for Harmonia Mundi, now considered definitive references in the repertoire.
+The following year, he joined Les Arts Florissants as a singer and transcriber, and has since established himself as one of the most sought-after artists in the world of Baroque opera, collaborating with René Jacobs, Jean-Claude Malgoire, William Christie, Philippe Herreweghe, Ton Koopman, Alan Curtis, Nicholas McGegan, Christophe Rousset, Robert King, Ivor Bolton, Harry Bicket, Emmanuelle Haïm, and Vincent Dumestre… on the stages of the Opéras de Paris, Londres, Berlin, Munich, Cologne, Amsterdam, Genève, Lausanne, Tel Aviv, Houston, Madrid, Barcelone, Bruxelles, as well as the Festivals of Glyndebourne, Salzburg, Aix-en-Provence, Innsbruck, and Edinburgh.

-He was also invited to participate in the creation of contemporary works such as Wonderful Deluxe by Brice Pauset at the Grand Théâtre de Luxembourg, Outis by Luciano Berio at La Scala in Milan, Perela, l'homme de fumée by Pascal Dusapin at the Paris Opera, La Frontière by Philippe Manoury at the Bouffes du Nord, La Dispute by Benoît Meunier at the Monnaie in Brussels, this season, he takes over the role of the Damned (Il Viaggio, Dante by Pascal Dusapin) at the Paris Opera, after its premiere in 2022 at the Aix-en-Provence Festival.
+He is also regularly invited to take part in contemporary creations such as Wonderful Deluxe by Brice Pauset at the Grand Théâtre de Luxembourg, Outis by Luciano Berio at La Scala in Milan, Perela, L’homme de fumée by Pascal Dusapin at the Opéra de Paris, La Frontière by Philippe Manoury at the Bouffes du Nord, La Dispute by Benoît Meunier at La Monnaie in Brussels, and Il Viaggio, Dante by Pascal Dusapin at the Festival d’Aix-en-Provence, which he reprised last season at the Opéra de Paris.

-As a conductor, his recent engagements include collaborations with the Café Zimmermann ensemble and Aedes, with the Atelier lyrique de Tourcoing (Charpentier's David and Jonathas), and with the Hungarian Radio Symphony Orchestra and the Hungarian Radio Choir (Mass by Alessandro Striggio).
+As a conductor, he has collaborated with the ensemble Café Zimmermann and Aedes, with the Atelier lyrique de Tourcoing (David et Jonathas by Charpentier), and with the Hungarian Radio Symphony Orchestra and Hungarian Radio Choir (Messe by Alessandro Striggio).

-Dominique Visse has made over a hundred recordings, mainly for the Harmonia Mundi label.
+Dominique Visse has recorded over a hundred albums, mainly for the Harmonia Mundi label.

-He is represented by RSB Artists since 2011.
+He has been represented by RSB Artists agency since 2011.